gencorefacility/reform/README.md

 `position` Position in chromosome at which to insert <in_fasta>.
 Note: Either position, or upstream AND downstream sequence must be provided.

 `upsteam_fasta` Path to Fasta file with upstream sequence.
-Either position, or upstream AND downstream sequence must be provided.
+Note: Either position, or upstream AND downstream sequence must be provided.

 `downsteam_fasta` Path to Fasta file with downstream sequence.
-Either position, or upstream AND downstream sequence must be provided.
+Note: Either position, or upstream AND downstream sequence must be provided.

 `in_fasta` Path to new sequence to be inserted into reference genome in fasta format.